Sebastian1981/CustomerAnalytics_CreditDefaultPrediction/README.md

 # CustomerAnalytics_CreditDefaultPrediction
-predict credit defaulting for individual bank customers
+predict credit defaulting for individual bank customers based on their attributes